module-federation/aegis-scaffold/README.md

 Getting Started

+This template repo provides the scaffolding to build a federated application on ÆGIS.
 Click [here](https://github.com/module-federation/microlib-examples/generate) to use this project as a tempate.
 Fill out the form.
 A new repo is created.
 Clone it and start coding!

 ```shell
 git clone https://github.com/module-federation/<your repo name>